tikhonmukha/Courses_tasks/README.md

 # Courses tasks
-My solutions for different courses' tasks/n
+My solutions for different courses' tasks\n
 Also includes my solutions for different tasks from LeetCode, Codewars etc.